Robot-Specific Blocks#

 This block has no parameters.

-Optical detects color?#
+Optical detects color#

-• True – The Optical Sensor is detecting the specified color.
+• True – The sensor detects the specified color.

-• False – The Optical Sensor is not detecting the specified color.
+• False – The sensor does not detect the specified color.

 Note: The Optical Sensor is looking for hue ranges that match the specified color.
 For detecting specific hue ranges, see the Optical hue block.